ddkn/zero2prod_axum/README.md

 # zero2prod_axum

-This is my journey of going through the book [Zero 2 Production 2e](https://www.zero2prod.com/) that uses [axum](https://docs.rs/axum/latest/axum/).
+This is my journey of going through the book [Zero 2 Production 2e](https://www.zero2prod.com/).
+However, I am translating the work from [actix](https://actix.rs/) which the book uses to my desired framework [axum](https://docs.rs/axum/latest/axum/).
 My intention is to learn axum due to being created by the [tokio](https://tokio.rs/) developers, and forcing myself to look at the docs versus what is verbatim in the book.
 I may end this prematurely, depending on how comfortable I become with [rust](https://www.rust-lang.org) development.
 If I do, I will indicate below.

 Some notable changes include the following substitutions,